renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 Often, you will have to make `Object` your type's upper bound because if you do not do that, you will have to make sure your generic type or function also works with `Null` values.

-Just like value parameters, type parameters can be many and each can be given a default value.
+Just like value parameters, there can be many type parameters and each one can be given a default value.

 {% highlight ceylon %}
 class TwoOrThreeThings<A, B, C = Null>(